-Subsection 10.1(3) of Form 44-101F1 requires inclusion of the financial statements or other information relating to certain acquisitions or proposed acquisitions if the acquisition or proposed acquisition is a reverse takeover or if the inclusion of the financial statements or other information is necessary in order for the short form prospectus to contain full, true and plain disclosure of all material facts relating to, and in Québec, disclosure of all material facts likely to affect the value or the market price of, the securities being distributed.
-The securities regulatory authorities generally presume that the inclusion of financial statements or other information is required for all acquisitions that are, or would be, significant under Part 8 of NI 51-102.
+(2) (2) Subsection 10.2(3) of Form 44-101F1 requires inclusion of the financial statements or other information relating to certain acquisitions or proposed acquisitions if the acquisition or proposed acquisition is a reverse takeover or if the inclusion of the financial statements or other information is necessary in order for the short form prospectus to contain full, true and plain disclosure of all material facts relating to, and in Québec, disclosure of all material facts likely to affect the value or the market price of, the securities being distributed.
+The securities regulatory authorities We generally presume that the inclusion of financial statements or other information is required for all acquisitions that are, or would be, significant under Part 8 of NI 51-102.
 Issuers can rebut this presumption if they can provide evidence that the financial statements or other information are not required for full, true and plain disclosure.

-Instruction (2) of section 10.1 of Form 44-101F1 provides that issuers must satisfy the requirements of subsection 10.1(3) of Form 44-101F1 by including either: (i) the financial statements or other information that would be required by Part 8 of NI 51-102; or (ii) satisfactory alternative financial statements or other information.
-The securities regulatory authorities believe that satisfactory alternative financial statements or other information may be provided to satisfy the requirements of subsection 10.1(3) when the financial statements or other information that would be required by Part 8 of NI 51-102 relate to a financial year ended within 90 days before the date of the short form prospectus or an interim period ended within 60 days before the date of the short form prospectus.
-In these circumstances, the securities regulatory authorities believe that satisfactory alternative financial statements or other information would not have to include any financial statements or other information for the acquisition or proposed acquisition related to:
+Instruction (2) of section 10.2 of Form 44-101F1 provides that issuers must satisfy the requirements of subsection 10.2(3) of Form 44-101F1 by including either:

+(i) the financial statements or other information that would be required by Part 8 of NI 51-102; or believe that s-Satisfactory alternative financial statements or other information may be provided to satisfy the requirements of subsectionsubsection 10.2(3) when the financial statements or other information that would be required by Part 8 of NI 51-102 relate to a financial year ended within 90 days before the date of the short-form-prospectus or an interim period ended within 60 days before the date of the short-form-prospectus for issuers that are venture issuers, and 45 days for issuers that are not venture issuers.
+In these circumstances, the securities regulatory authoritieswe believe that satisfactory alternative financial statements or other information would not have to include any financial statements or other information for the acquisition or proposedprobable acquisition related to: